FronTendency/Gallery_for_cardputerADV/README.md

 ## 🚀 How to Use

 ### 1. Prepare your SD Card
-- Create a folder named "Pictures" in the root directory.
+- The app now supports a nested directory structure.
+Create a main folder named Pictures, and inside it, create subfolders for your albums.
-- Copy your images.jpg into this folder.
 ```
 -Image Requirements:
    Format: Must be in .jpg, .png, or .bmp format.